ejfn/mcp-sync/README.md

 ## How It Works

-The script reads server definitions from your configuration file and transforms them for each supported tool using explicit key mappings.
-It creates backups of existing configuration files before updating them.
+The script reads server definitions from your source configuration file and adds or updates them in each supported tool's config file.
+It preserves any existing servers in your target configs that aren't in the source file.

 ### Process Overview

 1. **Read Configuration**: Loads your MCP server definitions from the specified JSON file
 2. **Find Target Tools**: Locates configuration files for all supported development tools
 3. **Create Backups**: Backs up existing files (e.g., `~/.claude.json` → `~/.claude.json.backup`)
-4. **Transform & Update**: Converts the configuration to each tool's specific format and updates the files
+4. **Add/Update Servers**:
+   - Adds new servers from the source that don't exist in the target
+   - Updates existing servers if their configuration has changed
+   - Preserves any servers in the target that aren't in the source

 ### Key Mapping Architecture